- Bí an-chúramach

 If you wish to travel outside Malabo on the island of Bioko or outside Bata on the mainland you will need to inform the local authorities in advance.
 You are advised to carry an appropriate form of identification with you at all times.
 The border with Cameroon is frequently closed and you should contact local authorities for the latest information.

-If there is an emergency, or if you need help and advice, you can contact our Consular Assistance Unit at the Department of Foreign Affairs and Trade in Dublin on +353 1 408 2000.
+If there is an emergency, or if you need help and advice, you can contact our Consular Assistance Unit at the Department of Foreign Affairs in Dublin on +353 1 408 2000.

 Safety and Security